jess-alejo/dev-resources/README.md

 - [Awesome Ruby](https://github.com/markets/awesome-ruby#authorization) - a collection of awesome Ruby libraries, tools, frameworks and software
 - [Long live Ruby](https://longliveruby.com/) - Home for the Ruby programming language and all related topics like Ruby on Rails, Sinatra other Ruby frameworks, and ruby gems
 - [Programming Ruby - The Pragmatic Programmer's Guide](http://docs.ruby-doc.com/docs/ProgrammingRuby/) - a tutorial and reference for the Ruby programming language.
+- [Ruby Format String Examples](https://www.dotnetperls.com/format-ruby) - usage of the format string syntax.
+See examples for formatting values in many ways and compare performance against string interpolation

 ## Ruby on Rails